Regional Guard Brigades: Future outlook

 In spite of all reforms, officers partially still continue to report to and take orders from their party leaders who also control the deployment of forces loyal to them and appoint front-line and sector commanders.
 Critical reforms stalled include the full integration of Unit 80 and Unit 70 into the RGBs and additional division HQs, amid U.S. frustration over partisanship.
-Peshmerga officials repeatedly affirm that full unficiation will be completed by 2026, if not sooner and U.S. officials stress that they will continue supporting unifying efforts.
+Peshmerga officials repeatedly affirm that full unification will be completed by 2026, if not sooner and U.S. officials stress that they will continue supporting unifying efforts.

 Structure

 With 28 unified Regional Guard Brigades (RGB), the Ministry commands 74,400 Peshmerga soldiers, of whom 34,900 are based in the Erbil Governorate, 23,800 in the Duhok Governorate, and 15,700 in the Sulaymaniyah Governorate.

 The 1st Support Forces and the 2nd Support Forces provide the RGBs with critical support functions.

 The MoPA is aiming to establish enough RGBs so that they can form 11 divisions by 2026.
 As of November 2024 the RGBs are organized within 4 MoPA divisions.